iScholar

 International Student Summer Research Program

 This highly competitive program is designed to provide promising undergraduate and masters students in chemistry from all over the world the opportunity to conduct first class research at the University of Rochester.
-The program is meant for outstanding students that intend to enter a chemistry PhD program.
+The program is meant for outstanding international students that intend to enter a chemistry PhD program.

 Apply Now